Arlen22/TiddlyServer/README.md

 And, of course, you can edit data folder tiddlywikis just like you were running `node tiddlywiki.js data --server`, except that you run it on the path that you found it at (e.g. http://localhost/personal/notes/).
 You can have as many data folders open as you want, they don't conflict (though they will each take memory).

+## One thing that needs to be noted

+TiddlyWiki Five files currently use the put saver.
+The put saver URI encodes the document location, which is usually already encoded by the browser, resulting in a 404 error when saving.
+If the URL contains any characters that get converted to percent codes (such as %20), you will need to use the bookmarklet included in the directory pages to fix the saving.
+The bookmarklet needs to be clicked each time the affected wiki is opened, after which saving should work normally until the page is reloaded.

 ## Major changes in master since last release

 None so far.